Wellington has an international reputation for quality education.

 Find a school

 Visit the Education Counts website for information about schools in the Wellington region.
 You can search this website for single sex or co-educational schools and boarding schools in the region.

 More information on the types of schooling available in New Zealand and what qualifications are offered there can be found on the School System page.

 Check school zones

 There are a number of tertiary education providers in the Wellington region.

-Wellington City has several options for tertiary education- including Massey University, Victoria University and University of Otago Medical School and Weltec Institute of Technology.
+Wellington City has several options for tertiary education, including Massey University, Victoria University, University of Otago Medical School and Weltec Institute of Technology.
 Whitirea Community Polytechnic is based in Porirua and also has a branches in Wellington and Kapiti.
-Te Wananga o Aotearoa also have a branch in Porirua.
+Te Wananga o Aotearoa also has branches in Porirua, Upper Hutt and Lower Hutt.

 Adult Community Education

-There are several options for community education in Wellington, run at Wellington College and Tawa College.
+There are several options for community education in Wellington, including those run at Wellington High School and Tawa College.